 If OCSP responder is defined globally or in a certificate, it is tried first; only if it fails, traditional CRL checking is tried, and if that fails, the certificate validation returns a failure.

 PidFile

 Specifies the file where the process ID of ssh-certd is written.
-The default is /opt/tectia/var/run/ssh-certd-listener.pid.
+Special values for this option are none and default.